robin-raymond/zax.io/composition.md

 doSomething : ()(a : A*) = {
     // UNSAFE:
-    // using the `outercast` operators can be used to fast convert from a
+    // using the `unsafe outerof` operators can be used to fast convert from a
     // contained type to a container type -- be sure the `a` is an
     // `a` type within the `B` type or this will be unsafe and will
     // result in undefined behavior
-    b1 := a outercast B*
+    b1 := a unsafe outerof B*

     // ERROR:
     // `a` cannot be converted to a `B*` since it's not a compatible type